Want to keep your mind as sharp as possible? Tend to your belly.

 Aim for three servings or more each day and include a variety, such as quinoa, oatmeal, whole grain breads or popcorn (without added salt) to improve brain health.

 Beans are an excellent source of folate, one of the B vitamins.
-Eating three servings or more each week can be beneficial to your mind as well as your heart and gut.
+Eating three servings or more each week is beneficial to your mind as well as your heart and gut.

 10. Plant-based oils